 Conclusion Regarding Investment Treaty Arbitration Costs

-In conclusion, it should be possible for foreign investors and States to ensure that they spend no more than USD 1 million either prosecuting or defending an ICSID arbitration.
-However, USD 1 million does represent the floor for the cost of an ICSID arbitration, and costs may be significantly greater depending on the law firm that is representing the State or foreign investor.
+In conclusion, it should be possible for foreign investors and States to spend no more than USD 1 million either prosecuting or defending an ICSID arbitration.
+However, USD 1 million does likely represent the floor for the cost of an ICSID arbitration, and costs may be significantly greater depending on the law firm that is representing the State or foreign investor.

 While arbitrator fees cannot be avoided, or the case will not be heard, these may be reduced if ICC arbitration or SCC arbitration are available under the relevant treaty instrument.